 - 2 tablespoons tamari

 - While the tofu is pressing, place the chopped onion, garlic and one tablespoon olive oil together in a medium-size container.

-- In a small bowl, whisk together the miso and tamari.
+- In a small bowl, whisk together the miso, tamari, and vinegar.
 Add this to the chopped onion mixture and stir until well-combined.